Team

 Kendra McDuffie

-Kendra McDuffie earned a Ph.D. at Pennsylvania State University in Comparative Literature and Asian Studies in 2023.
-Her dissertation, “Constructing Whiteness: Racialized and Gendered Depictions of Korea in Transwar Japan” examines colonial Japanese depictions of Korea and Korean bodies in early 20th-century essays, travelogues, paintings, magazines, and literature.
+Kendra McDuffie earned a Ph.D. at Penn State University in Comparative Literature and Asian Studies in 2023.
+Her dissertation, "Constructing Whiteness: Racialized and Gendered Depictions of Korea in Transwar Japan," examines colonial Japanese depictions of Korea and Korean bodies in early twentieth-century essays, travelogues, paintings, magazines, and literature.
 Her broader research interests include Korean and Japanese visual and material culture, gender performance, and the interplay of word and image in popular media.

 Elizabeth Tuttle

-Elizabeth Tuttle received her PhD from Penn State and is assistant professor of French at Michigan State University.
+Elizabeth Tuttle is Assistant Professor of French at Michigan State University.
 Her current book project explores the impact of print culture on the complex networks of political activists operating in interwar France.
-The book tracks French feminists and anti-imperialists who distributed pamphlets, fliers, tracts, and posters in order to understand how the materiality of these texts shaped the movements to which they belonged.
-Dr. Tuttle’s research has been supported by the Millstone Research Fellowship, the Legacies of the Enlightenment Research Fellowship, and the Chateaubriand Fellowship and has been published by or is forthcoming in Women in French, French Culture, Politics and Society, and the Western Society for French History.
+Dr. Tuttle's research has been supported by the Millstone Research Fellowship, the Legacies of the Enlightenment Research Fellowship, and the Chateaubriand Fellowship.
 She teaches classes on French political activism, literary and filmic representations of social class, and French Indochina.

 Carl Cornell

-Carl Cornell is Lecturer in French Studies and Landscape Studies at Smith College.
-He received his PhD from Penn State.
-Dr. Cornell is a scholar of modern and contemporary France in the fields of French cultural studies, landscape studies, and the environmental humanities.
-He conducts research on how cities are managing the transition from the industrial age to the era of sustainable development.
-He is currently writing a book, entitled Recycling Industry: The Livable French City Today, in which he examines how five cities across continental France (Angoulême, Nantes, Lyon, Roubaix, and Cergy-Pontoise) are using cultural initiatives to recycle their former industrial spaces and generate a dynamic sense of place and renewed local identity.
-He has published part of his findings in a 2018 article that appeared in Contemporary French Civilization, and his research on deindustrialization informed a second article on André Gide’s L’Immoraliste (1902) and Didier van Cauwelaert’s Un aller simple (1994) that appeared in The French Review in 2021.
+Dr. Carl Cornell is Lecturer in French Studies and Landscape Studies at Smith College.
+He conducts research on how cities manage the transition from industrialization to sustainability.
+His current project, Recycling Industry: The Livable French City Today, examines how five cities across continental France are using cultural initiatives to recycle their former industrial spaces and generate a dynamic new sense of place.
+His research on deindustrialization informed an article on the work of André Gide and Didier van Cauwelaert that appeared in The French Review in 2021.

 Andrew Jones